kovach/web2/docs/live.md

 The unbound variable `i` is assigned a fresh value, guaranteed to be distinct from all other values in the current database.
-This language feature is like a very lightweight object system; many tuples can be "hung together" on the same identity, and "message sends" can be accomplished with rules such as
+This language feature is like a lightweight object system; many tuples can be "hung together" on the same identity, and "message sends" can be accomplished with rules such as

 ```